saarad/CommunityPaper/README.md

-# Example client-server application using a client service object
+# Client-server application using a client service object
 The application will reload on source changes.

 ## Client: run tests and start